Mental Health Experts Share How They Strengthen Their Own Mental Health

 Mountainside M Logo By Mountainside

-Sometimes it can challenging to come up with healthy coping mechanisms that work best for you, find ways to self-soothe, and manage your physical and spiritual heath all at once.
+Sometimes it can be challenging to come up with healthy coping mechanisms that work best for you, find ways to self-soothe, and manage your physical and spiritual health all at once.
 But it is critical to address feelings of loneliness, anxiety, and depression.
 If shifting the focus to your mental and emotional well-being is new, it can be challenging to know where to start.
-To get inspired, we asked Mountainside’s Clinical team how they have been taking care of their mental health.
+To get inspired, we asked Mountainside’s medical and clinical team how they have been taking care of their mental health.
 Here’s what they had to say:

 Courtney Hulse, LMFT: